Zero- and Few-shot Sound Event Localization and Detection: Method

 In training, we use synthetic mixture with ${J}$ clean directional sound events $\{ \Vec{X}_{j} \in {\mathbb{R}}^{M \times F \times T} \}_{j = 1, ..., J}$:

 where $\Vec{N} \in {\mathbb{R}}^{M \times F \times T}$ is ambient noise.
 To obtain an oracle embedding $\Vec{E}^{*}_{jt}$, we use CLAP audio embeddings from clean events:

-where we utilize the full length event of the first channel $\Vec{X}_{j}^{(1)}$ since one frame of spectrogram is too short to obtain an accurate CLAP embedding.
+where we utilize the entire length event of the first channel $\Vec{X}_{j}^{(1)}$ since one frame of the spectrogram is too short to obtain an accurate CLAP embedding.
 If the number of events is less than the number of tracks, we set a zero vector as an oracle embedding.

 To output embeddings and ACCDOA vectors in a track-wise manner, the embed-ACCDOA model uses a similar network architecture to EINV2~\cite{cao2021improved}, a well-known track-wise model.
 Our architecture has two branches: an embedding branch and an ACCDOA branch.
 Each branch consists of convolution blocks, multi-head self-attention (MHSA) blocks, and fully connected layers.
-Also, the convolution blocks use cross-stitch module~\cite{misra2016cross} to share parameters between the two branches.
+Also, the convolution blocks use cross-stitch \red{units}~\cite{cao2021improved,misra2016cross} to share parameters between the two branches.
 The architecture is depicted in Fig.~\ref{fig:embed_accdoa}.

 Similarly to other track-wise approaches, the embed-ACCDOA model also suffers from the track permutation problem.
 To overcome this issue, we adopt permutation-invariant training~(PIT) for the training process.
 The frame-level PIT~\cite{cao2021improved} is used in this study.
 Assume all possible permutations constitute a permutation set $\mathrm{Perm}$. $\alpha \in \mathrm{Perm}(t)$ is one possible frame-level permutation at frame $t$.
 A PIT loss for the embed-ACCDOA format can be written as follows: